manelcab/agilebit/content/posts/security_camera_proftpd.md

 ## 2. Start PROFTP Daemon

-It is recommend that you use an usb pen drive to reduce the number of IOs of the raspberry SD card.
+It is recommended that you use an usb pen drive to reduce the number of IOs of the raspberry SD card.
-In our case  our usb pen drive is mounted in /mnt/usb0/proftp.
+In the current exeaple the usb pen drive is mounted in /mnt/usb0/proftp.

-Create first this directory with 777 permision in order to see which id is used by proftpd daemon.
+First create this directory with 777 permisions in order to see which id is used by proftpd daemon.
 ```
 sudo chmod 777 /mnt/usb0/proftp
 ```